lbnl-cybersecurity/tee-hpc/run-scripts/README.md

 numactl --interleave=0,1,2,3 launch-qemu.sh -hda ubuntu-18.04.qcow2 -vnc 0 -nosev -console serial -smp 24 -mem 16384
 ```

+`launch-qemu.sh` will be automatically installed when AMD SEV setup instructions are run as discussed in main [README](../README.md).

 Once the VM is launched, npb.sh can be used to collect data for NPB benchmarks in both cases of memory allocation since, VM is launched with `numactl` call for the case of interleaved allocation.

 **Note**: Remove the `-nosev` option above to launch VM for **QEMU+SEV** case.
 Using the above commands a vnc connection on port 5900 needs to be established to view the VM console.
 Moreover, the above commands launch a VM with 16G of memory and 24 cores.